How to Get Your Driver’s License Back After a Revocation

 If you sustain two drunk driving convictions within seven years, the Secretary of State will revoke your license for life.
 You may appeal the decision after one year.
 If you have three convictions within ten years, the Secretary of State will revoke your license for life.
 Again, you may appeal after one year.
 You must wait five years, however, if your license was already revoked once during the past seven years.

 These are harsh penalties, and the state has decided that, because you continued to drive after running afoul of the law more than once, you should lose the privilege to drive.
 For this reason, it is crucial that you demonstrate to the Michigan Secretary of State’s Driver Assessment and Appeals Division (DAAD) that you have genuinely reformed.
 If you’ve had your license revoked due to drunk driving convictions, the state has determined that you have a problem with alcohol.
 It is now your responsibility to show that you have taken all the necessary steps to rectify it.

 The Process of Restoration of a Revoked Michigan Driver’s License

-You need to prepare for the hearing, and the DAAD requires that you provide the following:
+You need to prepare for a hearing seeking restoration of a revoked Michigan driver’s license.
+The DAAD requires that you provide the following at a minimum:

-- A substance abuse evaluation must be completed by a substance abuse professional no more than three months before the state receives it.
+- A substance abuse evaluation and drug test must be completed by a substance abuse professional no more than three months before the state receives it.

 - Documentation in the form of at least three notarized letters written by people in your family or the community who know you and have had a chance to witness your drug and alcohol use.